Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31H-usb-type-c.md

 **Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
-1. Connect the charger plug to the Thunderbolt 4 USB Type-C port located on the left side of the laptop
+1. Connect the charger plug to the Thunderbolt 4 USB Type-C port located on the left side of the laptop.
-1. Observe the battery indicator located in the bottom right corner of the screen
+1. Observe the battery indicator located in the bottom right corner of the screen.

 **Expected result**

-1. The battery indicator should indicate that the laptop is currently charging
+1. The battery indicator should indicate that the laptop is currently charging.

 ### UTC004.001 USB Type-C Display output (Ubuntu 20.04)